Siege of Shaizar: Campaign

-In February, on the Byzantine emperor's orders, the authorities in Antioch arrested all merchants and travellers from Aleppo and other Muslim towns to prevent them from reporting on military preparations.
-In March, the imperial army crossed from Cilicia to Antioch and the contingents from Antioch and Edessa, plus a company of Templars, joined up with it.
+In February, all merchants and travellers from Aleppo and other Muslim towns were arrested to prevent them from reporting on the developing military preparations.
+In March, the imperial army, accompanied by a substantial siege train, crossed from Cilicia to Antioch and the contingents from Antioch and Edessa, plus a company of Templars, joined up with it.
 They crossed into enemy territory and occupied Balat.
-On April 3 they arrived before Biza'a which held out for five days.
+On April 3 they arrived at Biza'a which held out for five days.
+A large amount of booty was plundered from the town, which was sent back to Antioch, though the convoy was attacked by a Muslim force and plundered in its turn.
 It had been hoped that Aleppo could be surprised.
 However, the most powerful Muslim leader in Syria, Zengi, was besieging nearby Hama, which was held by a Damascene garrison.
 He had enough warning of the Emperor's operations to quickly reinforce Aleppo.
 On April 20, the Christian army launched an attack on the city but found it too strongly defended.
+Kinnamos reports that a lack of water in the vicinity of Aleppo was the reason for it not being besieged in earnest.
 The Emperor then moved the army southward taking the fortresses of Athareb, Maarat al-Numan, and Kafartab by assault, with the ultimate goal of capturing the city of Shaizar.
 It is probable that Shaizar was chosen because it was an independent Arab emirate, held by the Munqidhite dynasty, and therefore it might not be regarded by Zengi as important enough for him to come to its aid; also possession of Shaizar would have opened the city of Hama to attack.